? Finding Robert Johnson in 2004 ?

 On December 7, 2001, after a prolonged 10 year legal battle of ups and

-Robert was his father.
-The difficulty was proving it in the courts.
+was his father.
+The difficulty was proving it in

 tell you the secret "Mississippi" truth!